| |

 Key Ingredients

-- White Wine: Gives unmistakable flavor to this dish.
+• White Wine: Gives an unmistakable flavor to this dish.

 See the recipe card below for more information on ingredients and quantities.

-- Sauté aromatics: Heat oil and butter in a large saucepan over medium heat.
-Add shallots and cook until soft and translucent, 3 to 5 minutes.
+2. Sauté aromatics: Heat oil and butter in a large saucepan over medium heat.
+Add shallots and cook until soft and translucent, 3-5 minutes.
 Stir in garlic and cook for 1 minute, careful not to burn it.

-- Toast rice: Add rice, season with salt and pepper, and toast for 30 seconds while stirring frequently.
+4. Toast rice: Add rice, season with salt and pepper, and toast for 30 seconds, stirring frequently.

-- Simmer rice: Add chicken stock, bring to a boil, then reduce to a simmer.
-Cover and cook for 15 to 20 minutes until the rice is nearly tender, adding more stock if needed.
+6. Simmer rice: Add chicken stock, bring to a boil, then reduce to a simmer.
+Cover and cook for 15-20 minutes until the rice is nearly tender, adding more stock if needed.

-- Cook shrimp: Nestle the shrimp into the rice.
+7. Cook shrimp: Nestle the shrimp into the rice.
 Add extra broth if needed to keep it moist.
-Cook shrimp for 3 to 4 minutes per side, until pink and curled.
+Cook shrimp for 3-4 minutes per side, until pink and curled.

 Pro Tips